site banner

 2. They can't have any grand sweeping plans or ideas about civilization

-Now, I have never had a relationship since I am a broke founder living with my parents at 24, but more than that, I have met very few girls that I liked, and none live here.
-More than that, I know that right now, I need to be alone to fix my own issues.
+Now, I have never had a relationship since I am a broke founder living with my parents at 24, I have met very few girls that I liked, and none live here.
+Right now, I need to be alone to fix my own issues.
 Not just productivity but also baseline discipline, better self-image, and some skills so that I can actually be employable and build upon that.
 Anyway, I don't get the skepticism my friend has.

 I know Goethe had a fantasy about having a smart girl he would lie around with and the pillow talk would be about something intellectual.
 Anyway, most people I know have a different opinion but food for thought.